The Bankrate promise

-- If the mortgage has 12 months of payment history or more, then you’re allowed one 30-day late payment in the past 12 months, but you must have made all mortgage payments for three months prior to the date of your application for a refinance.
+- If the mortgage has 12 months of payment history or more, then you’re allowed one 30-day late payment in the past 12 months, but you must have made all mortgage payments on time for three months prior to the date of your application for an FHA refinance.

 5. You must pay mortgage insurance premiums

-The FHA streamline refinance, like all FHA loans, requires you to pay mortgage insurance premiums.
+The FHA streamline refinance, like all FHA loans, requires you to pay mortgage insurance premiums (MIP).
 Getting a streamline refinance will not eliminate MIP.

-- Upfront mortgage insurance premiums: 1.75 percent of the loan amount
+- Upfront MIP: 1.75 percent of the loan amount

-- Annual mortgage insurance premiums: 0.45 percent to 1.05 percent of the loan amount each year of your loan term.
+- Annual MIP: 0.45 percent to 1.05 percent of the loan amount each year of your loan term